for work

 WHAT IS HUMAN TRAFFICKING?

 HUMAN TRAFFICKING is a form of modern slavery and human rights violation that persists in the twenty-first century, affecting countries worldwide, including Ukraine.
 Exploiters make a profit by controlling and exploiting other people.
 This problem can affect everyone, irrespective of age, gender, education or social status.
-Every year, about 600,000 to 800,000 people worldwide are trafficked for the purpose of exploitation (according to US government estimates).
+According to global estimates, around 50 million people are living in situations of modern slavery.
 Exploitation can occur both within and outside the country, and recruiters are often people you know and trust.
+That is why it is crucial to recognize the risks and know where to seek help.

 EXPLOITATION